michaelabajerova/Wanderer/README.md

   }
   ```

-### 3. Create a GitHub project under your repository for your work and add the [project stories](https://github.com/greenfox-academy/teaching-materials/blob/master/project/wanderer/stories.md).
+### 3. Create a GitHub project under your repository

+- create it under your repository for your work and add the [project stories](https://github.com/greenfox-academy/teaching-materials/blob/master/project/wanderer/stories.md).

-### 4. Form groups and plan your application together.
+### 4. Form groups and plan your application together

 Plan your architecture.
-In your architecture you should consider the following components:
+In your architecture you
+should consider the following components:

 - Models

   - GameObject

     - Character

       - Monster
       - Hero
       - types

     - Area

       - Tile

         - EmptyTile
         - NotEmptyTile

 - GameLogic

   - current hero
   - current area

 - Main

   - handling events
   - current game

 #### 5. Think about task breakdown in Kanban together

-Now that you see the big picture, **go through the stories together** and think about how to break them down into tasks:
+Now that you see the big picture, **go through the stories together**
+and think about how to break them down into tasks:

 - To classes
 - To methods